distefam/AdSupportDemo/README.md

 ### Abstract

 This is a demo project to illustrate that the AdSupport Framework is automatically linked whenever classes referenced therein are explicitly called.
 Specifically, `[ASIdentifierManager class]`.
-If, however, these calls are replaced with anonymous classes by using `NSClassFromString()`, the AdSupport Framework is not automatically linked.
+If, however, these calls are replaced with obfuscated classes by using `NSClassFromString()`, the AdSupport Framework is not automatically linked.

 ### Usage